-Though, Sai Baba is not born in Shirdi, his birthplace should not be far from Shirdi.
+Though Sai Baba was not born in Shirdi, his birthplace should not be far from Shirdi.
 On asking Sai Baba about his birthplace and parents, he used to give conflicting and misleading answers.
 It is said that he told about his origin to his most close follower, “Mhalasapati.”

-According to that story, he was born in the home of a Deshasta Brahmin family of Pathri village in Parbhani district.
-Also, his date of birth should be 27th September, 1837.
-According to the research of Shirdi’s genealogy by “Saidham Charitable Trust”, there is strong evidence that his name was “Baba Haribhau Bhusari”.
+According to that story, he was born in the home of a Deshasta Brahmin family in Pathri village in Parbhani district.
+Also, his date of birth should be 27th September 1837.
+According to the research of Shirdi’s genealogy by “Saidham Charitable Trust”, there is sound evidence that his name was “Baba Haribhau Bhusari”.
 Many people also support this theory.

-It is believed that one day his parents asked him to take care of a fakir.
+People believed that one day his parents asked him to take care of a fakir.
 Later, the fakir assigned him to a Hindu guru named “Vekunsha”.
-On the other hand, some people consider him a Muslim of the Momin tribe.
+Some people consider him a Muslim of the Momin tribe.

-He strongly opposed discrimination on the basis of caste and religion.
+He strongly opposed discrimination based on caste and religion.
 According to him, whether a man is a Hindu or a Muslim, he should be treated humanely.
-Because, there is no strength in disunity whereas, power of unity is revolutionary.
+Because there is no strength in disunity whereas, the power of unity is revolutionary.

 He stayed in the mosque to work on discrimination of the religion.
 He called the mosque “Dwarakamai Mosque”.
-He studied religious rituals, traditions, words, figures of both religions to explain both of religions and its similarities.
+He studied religious rituals, traditions, words, and figures of both religions to explain both religions and its similarities.
 Sai Baba worked to bring people of all religions together.
-This is why Sai Baba seems so close to people of every religion.
+Therefore, Sai Baba seems so close to people of every religion.

-His devotees are widely known around the world.
-The temples of Sai Baba were found all over the Globe.
+We knew that today Saibaba devotees are across the world.
+Also, we can see temples of Sai Baba found all over the globe.
 Devotees of Sai Baba consider him a divine avatar.
 Some Hindu devotees consider him an incarnation of Shiva, some consider him a Dattavatar, and some devotees consider him an avatar of Vishnu.